-Yuga (Devanāgari: युग) in Hindu philosophy is the name of an 'epoch' or 'era' within a cycle of four ages.
+Yuga.
+Yuga (Devanāgari: युग) in Hindu philosophy is the name of an epoch or era within a four age cycle.

 According to Hindu cosmology, life in the universe is created and destroyed once every 4.1 to 8.2 billion years, which is one full day (day and night) for Brahma.
 The lifetime of a Brahma himself may be between 40 billion and 311 trillion years.
 The cycles are said to repeat like the seasons, waxing and waning within a greater time-cycle of the creation and destruction of the universe.
 Like Summer, Spring, Winter and Autumn, each yuga involves stages or gradual changes which the earth and the consciousness of mankind goes through as a whole.
 A complete yuga cycle from a high Golden Age, called the Satya Yuga to a Dark Age, Kali Yuga and back again is said to be caused by the solar system's motion around another star.
 Durations of four yugas Kalki.
 In Hinduism, Kalki (Devanagari: कल्कि; meaning 'Eternity,' 'White Horse,' or 'Destroyer of Filth') is the final incarnation of Vishnu in the current Mahayuga, foretold to appear at the end of Kali Yuga, the current epoch.

 Religious texts called the Puranas foretell that Kalki will be atop a white horse with a drawn blazing sword.
 He is the harbinger of the end time in Hindu eschatology, after which he will usher in Satya Yuga.
 In Buddhist Kalachakra tradition, 25 rulers of the Shambhala Kingdom held the title of Kalki, Kulika or Kalki-king.
 During Vaishakha, the first fortnight in Shukla Paksha is dedicated to fifteen deities, with each day for a different god.